kbhatt/sdk-ios/README.markdown

 *NOTE:* Preloading only affects the next content request for a given placement.
 If you are showing the same placement multiple times in your app, you will need to make additional preload requests after displaying that placement's content unit for the first time.

 #### Starting a content request
 The request is about to attempt to get content from the PlayHaven API.

-	-(void)requestWillGetContent:(PHPublisherContentRequest *)request;
+	- (void)requestWillGetContent:(PHPublisherContentRequest *)request;

 #### Receiving content
 The request received some valid content from the PlayHaven API.
 This will be the last delegate method a preloading request will receive, unless there is an error.

-	-(void)requestDidGetContent:(PHPublisherContentRequest *)request;
+	- (void)requestDidGetContent:(PHPublisherContentRequest *)request;

 #### Preparing to show a content view
 If there is content for this placement, it will be loaded at this point.
 An overlay view will appear over your app and a spinner will indicate that the content is loading.
 Depending on the transition type for your content your view may or may not be visible at this time.
 If you haven't before, you should mute any sounds and pause any animations in your app.

-	-(void)request:(PHPublisherContentRequest *)request contentWillDisplay:(PHContent *)content;
+	- (void)request:(PHPublisherContentRequest *)request contentWillDisplay:(PHContent *)content;

 #### Content view finished loading
 The content has been successfully loaded and the user is now interacting with the downloaded content view.

-	-(void)request:(PHPublisherContentRequest *)request contentDidDisplay:(PHContent *)content;
+	- (void)request:(PHPublisherContentRequest *)request contentDidDisplay:(PHContent *)content;

 #### Content view dismissing
 The content has successfully dismissed and control is being returned to your app.
 This can happen as a result of the user clicking on the close button or clicking on a link that will open outside of the app.
 You may restore sounds and animations at this point.

-	-(void)request:(PHPublisherContentRequest *)request contentDidDismissWithType:(PHPublisherContentDismissType *)type;
+	- (void)request:(PHPublisherContentRequest *)request contentDidDismissWithType:(PHPublisherContentDismissType *)type;

 Type may be one of the following constants: